Why Choose Plastics Engineering Technology?

 The Ferris Plastics program is the largest and one of the most respected undergraduate program in the United States.
 The B.S. program was started in 1982 and continues to fill a great need in the growing plastics industry for technically trained personnel.
 About 1.3 million people across the country work in plastics, making it our fourth largest industry.
 Ferris graduates gain immediate status as recognized technical leaders.

-This innovative program provides students with a background that includes topics such as processing, material testing and properties, and mold and product design.
+This innovative program provides students with a background that includes topics such as plastics process, material testing and properties, and product development.
 Classes emphasize hands-on learning, using the same type of equipment that is currently used in industry.
 An exceptional 80 percent of the entering students receive their degree.

 Partnership with Industry

 The plastics industry has long shown support for the Ferris Plastics Technology program, even sponsoring the construction of the Plastics Building, which in 1998 was expanded into the National Elastomer Center with state-of-the-art laboratories and classrooms.
 Many companies actively support us by donating equipment and materials, making on-campus presentations and sponsoring field trips to their facilities.

 Students also serve two paid internships in industry for a minimum of ten weeks each, gaining valuable firsthand experience before graduation.
 Some out-of-state companies even pay room and board in addition to salary to attract our interns.
 The internship helps students decide what type of position they would most enjoy after graduation.

 After completing the Plastics Engineering Technology program, students are immediately employable by the plastics industry.
 There is consistent virtually 100 percent placement of our graduates.
 B.S. graduates usually start in engineering positions such as process, product or project engineer, quality control engineer or technical sales representative.
 Many of our graduates have attained management positions throughout the plastics industry.
 B.S. graduates should make approximately $55,000 per year at graduation and with ten years' experience can make $80,000 per year or more.